metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v1alpha1_manifest.md

 - `exec` (Attributes) Exec specifies the action to take. (see [below for nested schema](#nestedatt--spec--agent--config--readiness_probe--exec))
 - `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.
 Defaults to 3.
 Minimum value is 1.
 - `grpc` (Attributes) GRPC specifies an action involving a GRPC port.
-This is an alpha field and requires enabling GRPCContainerProbe feature gate. (see [below for nested schema](#nestedatt--spec--agent--config--readiness_probe--grpc))
+This is a beta field and requires enabling GRPCContainerProbe feature gate. (see [below for nested schema](#nestedatt--spec--agent--config--readiness_probe--grpc))
 - `http_get` (Attributes) HTTPGet specifies the http request to perform. (see [below for nested schema](#nestedatt--spec--agent--config--readiness_probe--http_get))
 - `initial_delay_seconds` (Number) Number of seconds after the container has started before liveness probes are initiated.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
 - `period_seconds` (Number) How often (in seconds) to perform the probe.
 Default to 10 seconds.
 Minimum value is 1.